Agnieszkalukasiak/Project-1/README.md

 •   The code for scaling video files: https://www.w3schools.com/css/css_rwd_videos.asp
 •   Got help from my mentor, Moritz Wach.
 •   Asked ChatGPT for help with the code to scale the poster and make it responsive, but had to alter that code.
+•   The code for positioning: https://stackoverflow.com/questions/5222523/position-a-div-container-on-the-right-side
+•   The code for adding photos to read me : https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository

 Content
 •	The text from the synopsis page was written for the film by Kurban Kassam.